 Colorful food in nontoxic glass containers

-Since glass can be created with different formulas (or recipes), how safe glass is as cookware, drinkware, and food containers depends on what it's made of and if it's decorated.
-The most concerning ingredients that glass has been reported to contain include:
+Glass containers can be created with different formulas (or recipes) for glass.
+How safe or nontoxic glass is as cookware, drinkware, or food containers depends on what it's made of and if it's decorated.

 • Lead (neurotoxic)